 LANGUAGE LEVELS AND CERTIFICATES

 For a German course to be successful, the course content must be tailored to the level of the language learner.
-Consequently, we consider it extremely important to evaluate the learner’s initial language level by means of a detailed placement test before the course begins.
+That’s why we consider it extremely important to evaluate the learner’s initial language level using a detailed placement test before the course begins.
 The following language level descriptors, based on the Council of Europe’s Common European Framework of Reference for Languages, provide a summary of the requirements for each level of proficiency.
-If you are unsure what level you have when you register, do not worry.
-We will check your proficiency level both through the placement test and a short conversation via Skype or phone before the course starts.
+If you are unsure what level you have when you register, don’t worry.
+We will check your proficiency level through both the placement test and a short conversation via Skype or phone before the course starts.

 The 3 level groups are: